moosetechnology/moosetechnology.github.io/src/content/docs/users/moosequery/index.md

 This will be the result because the query will target `Attribute1` that is contained in `Class1`.

 ## Future plans for MooseQuery

-Currently Moose query is tight to Famix models.
-But in fact, it should only be coupled to Fame because all meta informations are coming from Fame and we should not depend on Famix.
+MooseQuery is evolving to provide users with a simpler, more unified API.
+This documentation will follow these evolutions.

+Currently, Moose query is working tightly with Famix metamodels.
+Ideally, it should only depend on the meta-metamodel and rely only on meta-information.

 Over the years we are reducing those dependencies little by little.
 The end goal is to have a `FameQuery` project that could work on any metamodel meta-described by Fame.

-For this documentation, we could also add a section on the methods we can use to know the possible kind of containers, contained entities, sources and targets.
+In the future, this documentation will be enriched with the description of the API that gives access to the possible types of containers, contained entities, sources and targets of an entity.